 Learners write personal narratives to document activities, insights, research, impact, and discoveries of their firsthand experience with civic engagement, service, and volunteerism.
 By explaining involvement in action for the common good, learners raise awareness of a social issue, the need for change, and the impact individuals can have by giving time, talent, or treasure for the common good.

 - use their personal experience, research, and/or their journal entries as a basis for their narratives.

 - Resources for writing the narratives may include persuasive essays from Lesson One, news stories from Lesson Two, and journal entries from Lesson Three.

-- Learner copies of Attachment One: Feedback Forum Sheet- Personal Narrative
+- Learner copies of Handout One: Feedback Forum Sheet- Personal Narrative

-- Learner copies of Attachment Two: Personal Narrative – Rubric
+- Learner copies of Handout Two: Personal Narrative – Rubric

-- Learner copies of Attachment Three: Unit Post-Test
+- Learner copies of Handout Three: Unit Post-Test

-- Teacher copy of Attachment Four: Unit Post-Test Answer Key
+- Teacher copy of Handout Four: Unit Post-Test Answer Key

 Encourage learners to share their narratives with their family members.

 - Abbott, H. Porter.
 The Cambridge Introduction to Narrative.
 Cambridge, UK: Cambridge University Press, 2002.